notbenoit/PimpMyString/README.md

 - You can also build the framework and directly link it to your target.

 ## Usage
+Just import PMS in your source file, and call the StringTuner(s) you need.
 A sample code worth a thousand words (taken from the example playgrounds) :

 ```swift